Help Center

 • The brand is configured to assess an indirect tax on payouts to partners.

-• You and your partnered brand are both registered for tax in the same country.
+• You and your partnered brand are registered for tax in the same country.

 Here are the VAT codes that can appear on partner invoices: